-OCCUPATIONAL HEALTH AND SAFETY - NEW FEDERAL MODEL LAW
+OCCUPATIONAL HEALTH AND SAFETY

 The federal government has taken steps since 2009 to harmonise occupational health and safety legislation across Australia and has developed a model Work Health and Safety Act, to be implemented by all states and territories.
-As of July 2018 the Commonwealth, New South Wales, South Australia, Queensland, the Australian Capital Territory and the Northern Territory have enacted the provisions of the Model Act.
-Victoria and Western Australia have yet to do so.
+As of July 2021 the Commonwealth, New South Wales, South Australia, Queensland, the Australian Capital Territory and the Northern Territory have enacted the provisions of the Model Act.
+Victoria and Western Australia have yet to do so, although Western Australia is expected to pass legislation consistent with the harmonised laws in the second half of 2021.